• Skip to primary navigation

 Top Tips From the Chef

 • Use extra fine bulgur for Tabbouli Salad.
-If you use larger grain, you need to adjust the soaking time and the amount of water you use soaking.
+If you use bulgur with larger grain, you need to adjust the soaking time and the amount of water you use soaking.

 • Chop your herbs with a very sharp knife to avoid bruising them.
 Don't use your food processor for chopping herbs.